DsilvaFrank/openshift-june-2026/Day1/README.md

 <pre>
 docker - is the client tool
-run - will create a new container and start it ubuntu1-jegan - is the name of the container and it must be unique ubuntu1-jegan - is the hostname of the container ubuntu:latest - is the docker image name from your local docker registry /bin/bash - is the terminal that will be started inside the container when you exit from a container that is interactively created, it end up stopping the container
+run - will create a new container and start it ubuntu1-jegan - is the name of the container and it must be unique  (optional but as a best practice always provide one) ubuntu1-jegan - is the hostname of the container (optional but as a best practice always provide one) ubuntu:latest - is the docker image name from your local docker registry /bin/bash - is the terminal that will be started inside the container when you exit from a container that is interactively created, it end up stopping the container